-There seems little doubt we'll see future amplifiers with iPod docking facilities.
-The additional cost is not easy to calculate, as the Orchestra DiP appears to share some of the build and circuit improvements in the £2,599 Orchestra Reference, minus the tone controls.
-So, it adds about £350.
+There seems precious little doubt we'll see future amplifiers with iPod-docking facilities.
+The additional cost is not easy to calculate, as the Orchestra DiP appears to share some of the build and circuit improvements in the £2,599 Orchestra Reference, minus the tone controls., so, it adds about £350.

-We're not one for music on the move, but certainly welcome a source with long continuous playing times - as there are many times when this facility would be very useful.
-So, the answer has to be 'yes'.
+> We're not one for music on the move, but we welcome a source with long continuous playing times - as there are many times when this facility would be very useful.
+Judged purely as an audio amplifier, the Orchestra DiP is a superb performer.
+The basic Orchestra